rebexnet/elliptic/README.md

 PM> Install-Package Rebex.Elliptic.Castle
 ```

+## Usage within Rebex components

-To enable the abovementioned plugins, add the following code to register them:
+To use these assemblies as [plugins for Rebex components](//www.rebex.net/kb/elliptic-curve-plugins/), add the following code to register them:

 ```csharp
 // import NISTP and Brainpool curves